mainmatter/playbook/src/project-procedure/digital-products/README.md

 agree on.
 That final concept is then written down in a user story document consisting of:

-- a textual description of the user story, the need that it addresses and the solution that it provides
+- A textual description of the user story, the need that it addresses and the solution that it provides
-- the persona(s) that the user story (mainly) caters to
+- The persona(s) that the user story (mainly) caters to
-- the low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between steps
+- The low-fidelity diagram showing steps in the user story and transitions between steps
+- Low-fidelity wireframes of the the involved user interface (UI) elements

 ![User Story](../../../assets/user-story.svg "User Stories are defined focussing on the flow and relevant interactive elements rather than concrete visuals")